 - A posture of wonder and awe adds colour to life.

-- Can help us see a situation from a fresh perspective inspiring innovation, creativity, compassion and passion.
+- It can help us see a situation from a fresh perspective inspiring innovation, creativity, compassion and passion.

 * Abraham Joshua Heschel, Man is not Alone: A Philosophy of Religion.
 (New York.
 Farrar, Straus and Young 1995.
 1951